kara0h/kara0h/README.md

  don't know

- the way the man room uses the part of scarlet forest right after the don't forget motif in chapter 5 deltarune
+ the way the man room uses the part of (piano ver.) scarlet forest right after the don't forget motif in chapter 5 deltarune